Description

-Since version 4.x, Workerman has strengthened its support for HTTP services, introducing request classes, response classes, session classes, and SSE.
-If you want to use Workerman's HTTP service, it is highly recommended to use Workerman 4.x or later versions.
+Starting from version 4.x, Workerman has strengthened its support for HTTP services.
+It introduces request classes, response classes, session classes, and SSE.
+If you want to use Workerman's HTTP service, it is highly recommended to use Workerman 4.x or higher.

-Please note that the following usage is for Workerman 4.x, and is not compatible with Workerman 3.x.
+Note that all the following usages are for Workerman 4.x version and are not compatible with Workerman 3.x.

 Quick Response

-When there is no need to change the HTTP status code (default 200), or customize headers, or cookies, you can directly send a string to the client to complete the response.
+When you do not need to change the HTTP status code (default 200), or customize headers, cookies, you can directly send a string to the client to complete the response.

 Example